ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ![node burp requests](/images/2020/02/node_burp_requests.png)

 # Example 5 - Proxying Go Binaries
-It is becoming increasingly popular for developers to distribrute CLIs as static Go binaries.
+It is becoming increasingly popular for developers to distribute CLIs as static Go binaries.
 This is, of course, awesome because Go is awesome.
 It's also awesome because proxying Go is actually very easy since out of the box every Go program understands the environment variables `http_proxy` and `https_proxy`.

 For this example, I'll proxy Github's [hub](https://hub.github.com/) utility.
 With `hub` downloaded and installed, in a Git repo I can check on my current CI status like this: